JDLeongomez/JDL_website/content/en/authors/scr/_index.md

   url: "http://www.stir.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: Professor of Human Ethology (Division of Psychology, University of Stirling, Stirling, UK), and President of the [International Society for Human Ethology (ISHE)](http://www.ishe.org/).
+bio: Professor of Human Ethology (Division of Psychology, University of Stirling, Stirling, UK), and former president of the [International Society for Human Ethology (ISHE)](http://www.ishe.org/).

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons